fission-codes/kubo-car-mirror/README.md

 # confirm CID is not on node 1
 ipfsi 1 get QmWXCR7ZwcQpvzJA5fjkQMJTe2rwJgYUtoSxBXFZ3uBY1W --offline -o $CM_TMP

-# push CID from node 0 to node 1
+# push CID from node 0 to node 1, in background so we can see session with ls output
-carmirrori 0 push -c QmWXCR7ZwcQpvzJA5fjkQMJTe2rwJgYUtoSxBXFZ3uBY1W -a $(cm_cli_remote_addr 1)
+carmirrori 0 push -c QmWXCR7ZwcQpvzJA5fjkQMJTe2rwJgYUtoSxBXFZ3uBY1W -a $(cm_cli_remote_addr 1) -b

 # OR pull CID from node 0 to node 1
-carmirrori 1 pull -c QmWXCR7ZwcQpvzJA5fjkQMJTe2rwJgYUtoSxBXFZ3uBY1W -a $(cm_cli_remote_addr 0)
+carmirrori 1 pull -c QmWXCR7ZwcQpvzJA5fjkQMJTe2rwJgYUtoSxBXFZ3uBY1W -a $(cm_cli_remote_addr 0) -b

 # Confirm push in logs from node 0
 iptb_logs 0